cartant/blog/content/til-overriding-a-frozen-object/index.md

 };
 ```

 Here, a `get` handler is specified and when a property is accessed, it checks the property name.
 If it's `"options"`, it returns the options that need to be passed to the base rule.
-Otherwise, it returns the value of the `context` property.
+Otherwise, it returns the value of `context`'s property.

 However, that doesn't work either.
 It fails with this error: